-The purpose of the Portfolio for Blacks at NIH is to identify and eliminate barriers that exist in the outreach, recruitment, and employment of Black/African American employees, and to build an inclusive workplace where employees can actively utilize their talents and contribute to the success of the NIH.
+The purpose of the Black Employment Portfolio at NIH is to identify and eliminate barriers that exist in the outreach, recruitment, and employment of Black/African American employees, and to build an inclusive workplace where employees can actively utilize their talents and contribute to the success of the NIH.

 EDI strives to advance diversity and inclusion at the NIH and ensure that the civil rights of all employees are protected.
-The Portfolio for Blacks at NIH is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.
+The Black Employment Portfolio at NIH is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.
 This Portfolio is federally mandated, its authority grounded in Presidential Executive Orders dating back to 1969.

 The goal of this portfolio is to enhance the outreach, recruitment, retention, and advancement for members of the Black community at the NIH.
 This program exists to inform and make recommendations at all levels of Agency leadership so that inclusive behavior and a diversified environment are a reality and not merely a philosophy for our constituency.
 We are fully committed to equal employment opportunity, a workplace free of discrimination and harassment, and a leadership that supports inclusivity so that the ideas and perspectives of our constituency are valued and leveraged for the benefit of the NIH.